Exploring Simple and Transferable Recognition-Aware Image Processing: Image Processing Quality Assessment

-We have analyzed the recognition accuracy of the output images, now we compare the output image quality using conventional metrics PSNR and SSIM.
+We compare the output image quality using conventional metrics (PSNR/SSIM).
 When using RA with transformer, the output quality of $P$ is guaranteed unaffected, therefore here we evaluate RA processing.
-We use ResNet-18 on ImageNet as $R$, and report results with different $\lambda$s (Eqn. \ref{eqn:total_loss}) in Table \ref{tab:experiment_quality}.
+We use R18 as loss on ImageNet, and report results with different $\lambda$s (Eqn. \ref{eqn:total_loss}) in Table \ref{tab:experiment_quality}. $\lambda=0$ corresponds to plain processing.

-$\lambda=0$ corresponds to plain processing.
-When $\lambda=10^{-4}$, in super-resolution, the PSNR/SSIM metrics are even slightly higher, and in denoising and JPEG-deblocking they are only marginally worse.
+[1]{\textbf{#1}} When $\lambda=10^{-4}$, PSNR/SSIM are only marginally worse.
 However, the accuracy obtained is significantly higher.
 This suggests that the added recognition loss is not harmful when $\lambda$ is chosen properly.
-When $\lambda$ is excessively large ($10^{-2}$), the image quality is hurt more, and interestingly even the recognition accuracy start to decrease.
-A proper balance between image processing loss and recognition loss is needed for both image quality and performance on downstream recognition tasks.
+When $\lambda$ is excessively large ($10^{-2}$), image quality is hurt more, and interestingly even the recognition accuracy start to decrease, which could be due to the change of actual learning rate.
+A proper balance between processing and recognition loss is needed for both image quality and accuracy.
+We also measure the image quality using the PieAPP metric \citep{prashnani2018pieapp}, which emphasizes more on perceptual difference: on SR, when $\lambda = $ 0/10$^{-4}$/10$^{-3}$, PieAPP (lower is better) = 1.329/1.313/1.323.
+Interestingly, RA processing can slightly \emph{improve} perceptual quality measured with PieAPP.
+In Fig. \ref{fig:vis}, we visualize some examples where the output image is incorrectly classified with a plain processing model, but correctly recognized with RA processing.
+With smaller $\lambda$ ($10^{-2}$ and $10^{-3}$), the image is nearly the same as the plainly processed images.
+When $\lambda$ is too large ($10^{-2}$), we could see some extra textures when zooming in.